lumeland/lume.land/docs/advanced/deployment.md

 ## Vercel

-[Vercel](https://vercel.com/), doesn't have Deno available by default so the build command must install it.
+[Vercel](https://vercel.com/), doesn't have Deno available by default, so the build command must install it.

 ```sh